tvcutsem/harmony-reflect/README.md

 API Docs
 ========

-This module exports a single object named [Reflect](https://github.com/tvcutsem/harmony-reflect/tree/master/doc/api.md).
+This module exports an object named `Reflect` and updates the global `Proxy` object to be compatible with the latest ECMAScript 6 spec.

 The ECMAScript 6 Proxy API allows one to intercept various operations on Javascript objects.